CePeU/obsidian-md-merge/README.md

 * **Include hidden files**: Include files that begin with a `.`
 * **Recursive mode**: Include files from subfolders.
 * **Excluded files**: Glob patterns to ignore (comma-separated).
+* **Use frontmatter property "MDMtitle" as seperator**: Expects a property MDMtitle of type string.
+The string found in the property will be used as seperator instead of the filename.
+* **Remove frontmatter before merge**: Removes frontmatter information before note is merged
+* **Use list to keep**: Will expect a frontmatter property "MDMlist" of type list item.
+If one of the items in this setting is found in the list of the property then the note will be exported and merged.

 ## Commands